odoo/odoo-ls/server/structure.md

 ## G - Evaluation requests

-In order to respond to autocompletion queries, hovers and goto definitions, parsoUtils.evaluate_type is a function capable of evaluating the type of a piece of code given as a parameter.
+In order to respond to autocompletion queries, hovers and goto definitions, parsoUtils.evaluate_expr is a function capable of evaluating the type of a piece of code given as a parameter.
 This is the main interface for interacting with the knowledge base.

 This function uses a context to transfer important information from step to step.
 This context contains three keys: args, parent and module.